 What should I know before visiting Germany?

-Germany is one of the largest countries in Europe and it depending on what area your are visiting, your experience can be vastly different!
+Germany is one of the largest countries in Europe and it depends on what area you are visiting, your experience can be vastly different!

 Big cities like Berlin and Munich have a unique blend of both old & new, while smaller towns and villages like those along the Romantic Road look like they are straight out of a storybook.